newaetech/DesignStartTrace/hardware/tracewhisperer/trace_noise.md

 some variable timing offset (a few clock cycles) relative to a stable reference.
 This probably isn't good for side-channel attacks...

-To measure the effect of trace activity on side-channel attacks, we carried out the same CPA attack on an unprotected AES implementation for 5 different levels of trace activity.
+To measure the effect of parallel trace port activity on side-channel attacks, we carried out the same CPA attack on an unprotected AES implementation for 5 different levels of trace activity.
 The table below shows the average remaining PGE (per key byte) for the given number of power traces.

 | Trace Activity             | 20 traces | 50 traces | 100 traces | 200 traces | 1k traces | 5k traces | 8k traces |